franciscovillaescusa/CAMELS_Agents/README.md

 - Coding.
 E.g. write code to analyze any aspect of CAMELS snapshots, galaxy catalogs...etc.
 - A standard LLM for outside CAMELS questions.

+The easiest way to use CAMELS Agents is via the associated [website](https://camels-agents.streamlit.app/).
+You will only need the LLM API keys to use the agents.

 # Installation

 ### Requirements: